TWC Karamea-0163.jpg

 Slow down, take time in Karamea to get to know the locals and let the laidback outdoors style infuse your holiday.
 They’re a friendly bunch; a population of around 700 that counts 21 nationalities and 54 artists – that’s a lot of creative energy in one small community.
 Look out for pop-up exhibitions in the Market Square.

 Hospitality accounts for a fair bit of the action around town.
-The fertile lands and gentle climate of the Karamea Bight contributes to producing everything from milk and dairy products to berries and passionfruit.
-There are five establishments serving food and drinks, and several retail outlets including a Four Square, butcher, bulk foods and a Saturday market.
+The fertile lands and gentle climate of the Karamea Bight contribute to producing everything from milk and dairy products to berries and passionfruit.
+There are five establishments (at last count) serving food and drinks, and several retail outlets including a Four Square, butcher, bulk foods and a Saturday market.

 Getting there: